CodeLinaro-mirror/la_platform_external_stg/doc/stgdiff.md

     }
     ```

-## Exact Node Equality

-*   `-x|--exact`: perform exact node equality (ignoring node identity) instead
-    of generating an ABI equivalence diff graph; no outputs may be specified.

 ## Other options:

 *   `-m|--metrics`: print duration of ABI parsing, comparison and reporting.

 ## Return code

-If input files' ABIs are equivalent (or equal with `--exact`), `stgdiff` will
+If input files' ABIs are equivalent, `stgdiff` will return 0.
-return 0.
 Otherwise:

 *   Return code 1: there was an exception during comparison, see `stderr` for
     the exception reason.